nullvalue0/WiRSa/README.md

 ## Flashing the Firmware
 If you have a WiRSa and want to upgrade the firware to the latest version found here, you have 2 options...
 1. Install the Arduino software and download the /Firmware/WiRSa/WiRSa.ino file.
 Load the .ino file and compile/upload to the device.
 You may need to resolve some library dependancies.
 2. Much simpler way is to download the precompiled binary at /Firmware/WiRSa/WiRSa.ino.d1_mini.bin.
 Download [NodeMCU-PyFlasher](https://github.com/marcelstoer/nodemcu-pyflasher/releases) and use it to upload the new version.

+For programming, remove the 2 white jumpers.
+This disables the RS232-TTL converter which sometimes causes interference when programming.
+After programming, replace jumpers for normal use.

 ## Board Design / PCB
 The WiRSA is based on a few cheaply available components and a custom PCB which ties them all together.
 The components needed are: